 On Sept.
 4, 1887, at the age of 17, Nellie married 23-year-old Robert Lee Ambler (1865-1933).
 The nuptials were performed at Burrton by, and at the home of, W.L.
 Tucker, a justice of the peace.
 Robvert was a native of Paducah, KY, and was residing in Reno County at the time.
 A copy of their marriage license is on file today, on microfilm, in the District Court office of the Reno County courthouse in Hutchinson.

-They had six children – Earnest Paul Ambler, Charles "Ross" Ambler, Clinton Brice (or "Booth") Ambler, Norma French Haddock, "Little Joe" Ambler and one who died very young.
+They together bore a brood of six children – Earnest Paul Ambler, Charles "Ross" Ambler, Clinton Brice (or "Booth") Ambler, Norma French Haddock, "Little Joe" Ambler and one who died very young.
 Tragically, Little Joe died at the tender age of 18 months, in or about the year 1900.

 The Amblers were farmers.
 One day in mid-November 1891, the Amblers received a terrible, tragic shock.
 A buggy driven by Nellie's brother Harry pulled up to their home, and out staggered Harry's hunting friend David Chalmers "Chal" Hanselman, who had accidentally shot himself and had a gaping gunshot wound in his torso and abdomen, "leaving his bowels drop down and exposing his lungs," reported the Burrton Free Lance newspaper.
 Chal summoned the energy to get out of the buggy and "walked to the house, holding his bowels in with his hands.
 E.H.
 McFall, who was teaching school nearby, was appraised of the accident, and immediately dismissed and came to town after Dr. Hempstid who, upon arrival at the place found Chal sinking rapidly and told him it was only a question of a few hours, but in order to satisfy the family sent for Drs.
 Easling and Lawrence, the latter of whom lived in Halstead and arrived too late, the young man having passed away a short time before his arrival.
 Medical skill could do nothing...." [ more ]